 In part because an initial layer of sand fill was placed prior to the construction of the perimeter rock dikes, as can be seen in Section D-D' below, there remains some concern about the stability of the perimeter of the island, particularly in earthquakes since the site sits in between the active San Andreas and Hayward faults.
-Likely this sand layer has been compacted to some extent since its original placement by the Loma Pieta earthquake and repeated wave loadings, and at least the sands under the original rock dikes can be further densified to some extent if dynamic compaction is used to compact the sand layer up to the edge of the revetment and specialist techniques are used to reach in under these dikes.
-It may not be possible to further compact all of the sand layer in Section D-D' that continues under the rip-rap, however, my subsequent calculations suggest that this is not critical to the stability of the revetment since the critical failure surface in a conventional stability analysis lies within the young Bay Mud.
+It may not be possible to compact all of the sand layer in Section D-D' that continues under the rock dikes and the rip-rap, but the subsequent calculations suggest that this is not critical to the stability of the revetment since the critical failure surface in a conventional stability analysis is in the young Bay Mud.
+The sands under the rock revetment will in any case be densified to some extent if dynamic compacted by the use of compaction grouting equipment, and likely has also been compacted since its original placement by the Loma Pieta earthquake and repeated wave loadings.